-Code of Practice 9 (COP 9) is a procedure being used by HMRC with increasing regularity.
+The Code of Practice 9 process is being used by HMRC with increasing regularity.
 In this article we answer the most frequently asked questions regarding Code of Practice 9; together with an information and action guide should you become subject to the Code of Practice 9 process.

 What are the implications of using the Code of Practice 9 process?

-Code of Practice 9 is the most serious civil process available to HMRC.
+The Code of Practice 9 process is the most serious civil power available to HMRC.
 It is one step away from a criminal prosecution.
 Consequently, the use of COP 9 needs to be considered very carefully.
 If you are reading this article, then you will be facing one of two scenarios:

-- HMRC have written to you offering you the opportunity to take part in the Contractual Disclosure Facility; under the Code of Practice 9 procedures.
+- HMRC have written to you offering you the opportunity to take part in the Contractual Disclosure Facility; under the Code of Practice 9 process.

 If HMRC have written to you under Code of Practice 9; then the process has already begun.
 It will rarely, if ever be changed to a lower level form of compliance intervention.
-HMRC will only ever commence proceedings under Code of Practice 9 where they believe that there is clear evidence that a serious tax fraud or evasion has been committed.
+HMRC will only ever use the Code of Practice 9 process where they believe that there is clear evidence that a serious tax fraud or evasion has been committed.

 HMRC will offer the CDF as a formal contract; whereby you disclose all irregularities to them in return for immunity from prosecution.